nakibansari/nakibansari/README.md

-### Hi there 👋
+### Hi there 👋 I am Nakib Ansari
-My name is Nakib Ansari, I'm a software developer and researcher from India.
+, I'm a software developer and researcher from India.
 I created this page to share some of my learning noteds  and experience about programming and other technologies.
 I firmly believe that the more you share you the more your learn.

 <!--